Visiting Capitol Reef National Park in October

 October is the last month to photograph the milky way in the northern hemisphere.
 It will appear and set close to sunset in October.

 Milky way photography is good anywhere in the park.
-We like Chimney Rock, the Fruita barn and the scenic drive.
+We like Chimney Rock, the Fruita barn, Eph Hanks Tower along the scenic drive, and the Temples of the Sun and Moon in Cathedral Valley.

 Camping in October at Capitol Reef

-There are quite a few places to stay at Capitol Reef National Park.
-There’s a large developed campground in the Fruita area.
+If you’re interested in Capitol Reef National Park camping, there’s a large developed campground in the Fruita area.
 This is a popular place to stay and fills quickly.
 Reservations are available from spring through October 31.

-You’ll also find primitive campgrounds in the remote parts of the park in Cathedral Valley and along the Notom-Bullfrog Road.
+There are some primitive campgrounds at Capitol Reef in the remote parts of the park in Cathedral Valley and along the Notom-Bullfrog Road.

 Capitol Reef Hiking in October

-In October you’ll find a variety of Capitol Reef hikes to choose from!
+In October you’ll find a variety of Capitol Reef National Park fall hikes to choose from!
 There are trails for families, casual visitors who want to explore, and then the avid hikers that want a real adventure.

 Some of our favorite hiking trails are: Hickman Bridge, Grand Wash and Capitol Gorge Wash.